 - Help the child identify warning signs: Help the child understand what may be the triggers for their behaviour.
 For example, do they start to feel scared or unsafe?
 Do they feel angry?
 Sad?

 - Make a management plan: Collaborate with the child to come up with a plan of how they can let you know when they start to feel their warning signs, so that you can help them express how they’re feeling in a more appropriate way.
 It can be helpful for them to have a word or sign they use to let you know when they feel triggered.
 This plan can also be implemented with their teacher at school.

 - Talk about the behaviour: Talking about the behaviour in this way and collaborating with the child to come up with a plan can help take away some of the shame and secrecy of the behaviour for the child.

 - Identify and acknowledge inappropriate behaviour: If you see them engaging in problematic or inappropriate behaviours, let the child know that their behaviour is not appropriate and tell them why.
 For example, telling the child gently but firmly that it is not ok for them to touch their friend’s private parts, and explain that this may be making their friend feel bad.

-- Reminder of public vs private spaces: If a child is masturbating in public, you can gently remind them that this is something they can do privately in their room, and not in front of other people.
+- Remind the child of public vs private spaces: If a child is masturbating in public, you can gently remind them that this is something they can do privately in their room, and not in front of other people.

 The most important thing to remember is that there are many reasons why children act out sexually, your child is not a sexual offender for exhibiting sexual behaviour.
-There are different sexual behaviours appropriate throughout the age groups.
+When it comes to development in children, there are different sexual behaviours appropriate throughout the age groups.

 If you are concerned about your child’s behaviour, or you need support, you can contact the Bravehearts Support and Information Line on 1800 272 831 between 8:30am – 4:30pm, Monday to Friday.